 Fast forward ten years to 2016; I’ve only been back in Raleigh for a few months and already Laura has me out with friends on a new boating trip — this time in canoes!

 Now, it’s not that I’ve never paddled a canoe.
-I have — about 25 years ago, my one and only canoe lesson was on Meach Lake in the Gatineaus in Canada.
+I have, but about 25 years ago.
+My one and only canoe lesson was on Meach Lake in the Gatineaus in Canada.
 Now, faced with 10 or so miles of canoe paddling, I didn’t know if I’d remember ANYTHING about it.

 It actually didn’t take long for most of it to come back.
 I soon remembered the C-stroke, sculling, and I even managed a bit of a J-stroke.
 Although I could keep the canoe straight by myself, I couldn’t get up a good head of steam.
 So more lessons may be required…

 But Laura said I SHOULD be a natural canoeist simply because of all the time I spent in Canada.
-I just don’t know how many Scotsmen I’ve seen paddling a canoe well!
+I just don’t know how many Scotsmen I’ve seen paddling a canoe that well!

 Anyway, this time Laura took us to the Black River, just south of Raleigh, and home of some of the OLDEST trees on earth, perhaps up to 2,600 years old!